-French name (Lebenswasser) for fires, which is common in France and Luxembourg.
-These designations are protected in connection with the following raw materials and/or areas of origin.
-The basis for distillation is fruit, beer, cider (cider), wine or products resulting from the production of wine such as lees (yeast after fermentation) or marc (press residues).
-If only one type of fruit is used, it is mentioned, e.g. eau-de-vie de cherry (cherry), eau-de-vie de mirabelle (mirabelle plum) and eau-de-vie de poire (pear).
+French designation (water of life) for spirits in use in France and Luxembourg.
+These designations are protected in connection with the following source products and/or regions of origin.
+The basis for distillation is fruit, beer, cider, wine or products obtained during the production of wine, such as lees (yeast after fermentation) or pomace (press residues).
+If a single type of fruit is used, it is indicated, for example eau-de-vie de kirsch (cherry), eau-de-vie de mirabelle (mirabelle) and eau-de-vie de poire (pear).

 Other products or designations according to the respective original product are eau-de-vie de bière (beer), eau-de-vie de lie (yeast brandy), or eau-de-vie de marc, if a Marc is obtained from a single grape variety.
 There are also appellations of origin for brandy, such as eau-de-vie de Cognac, eau-de-vie des Charentes, eau-de-vie de vin de Bourgogne, eau-de-vie de vin de Savoie and many others, where the origin is added.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW